 Check to see how the toilet has been installed, too.
 “To install a toilet properly, you need to place it on a bed of wet plaster of paris.
 If it’s not done that way, there will probably be a leak," Walsh says.

 For a graphic look at the kinds of leaks he’s found, take a look at Walsh’s Hall of Shame on his website.

 Double hung windows should be examined to make sure that they stay up on their own, as many newer replacement windows are designed with a “spiral balance system.”

 This style replaces the old string or chain and weight counter-balance systems.

-“Many times these windows will not stay up when opened.
+“Many times, these windows will not stay up when opened.
 This can be a safety issue, especially for children,” Walsh says.

 4. Electric wiring